 - Share Inventory: We admitted to God, to ourselves and to another human being the exact nature of our wrongs.
 Just as one has to forgive themselves, it’s also important to seek forgiveness from others.

-Harm Reduction Defined
+Harm Reduction Therapy Defined

-Harm reduction focuses on self-accountability and, like AA, utilizes meetings, peer support and online services to self-report alcohol use.
+Harm reduction focuses on self-accountability and, like AA, utilizes meetings, peer support, and online services to self-report alcohol use.
 In theory, this allows alcoholics to keep track of their drinking.9

 While harm reduction is still practiced in some areas in the nation, it has lost considerable momentum and is not highly utilized.
-Harm reduction strategy is mainly intended for drinkers who have not yet had their lives significantly damaged by abuse, (meaning they haven’t lost jobs, ruined marriages, destroyed their health or encountered legal problems as a result).
+Harm reduction strategy is mainly intended for drinkers who have not yet had their lives significantly damaged by abuse (meaning they haven’t lost jobs, ruined marriages, destroyed their health or encountered legal problems as a result).

 Examining Success Rates of Harm Reduction Vs. Abstinence Treatment

 When discussing either abstinence treatment or the harm reduction approach, finding a reliable and accurate success rate is nearly impossible.
 This is mainly because the collection of this data relies solely on patients self-reporting their alcohol or drug use.
-With the shame and stigma attached to addiction, especially following often costly treatment, many recovering addicts may not be forthcoming or honest in admitting slips or relapses.
+With the shame and stigma attached to addiction, especially following often costly treatment, some recovering addicts may not be forthcoming or honest in admitting slips or relapses.

 Alcoholics Anonymous has clearly saved countless lives and has unquestionably been successful in changing the lives of many alcohol abusers and their families.
 But their reported success rates range anywhere from 5 percent to 70 percent, depending on the source of the data.11 The same can be said for most abstinence-only programs.

-When it comes to moderation, since the definition of success and failure seems to blurry at best, many of the statistics attached to the method are also unreliable.
+When it comes to moderation, since the definition of success and failure seems blurry at best, many of the statistics attached to the method are also unreliable.
 How does one define success in this model?
 Going from six drinks per week to five?
 Reducing down to two drinks per month?
 This arbitrary nature makes it much easier to claim success in harm reduction than abstinence.

 - A 2006 Scottish study tracked 695 recovering alcoholics for 33 months following treatment.
 The results showed that just 5.9 percent of females and 9 percent of males had remained completely abstinent for at least 90 days during the near three-year stretch.12